Recipe: Cuban Black Bean Soup

 When I was a kid, we lived in Miami, and we had a Cuban neighbor whom I now only remember as “Mrs. Garcia.”
 She had arrived in Miami via boat from Cuba, and I don’t know where she is now, but she gave my mother her recipe for black bean soup, which I still use to this day.
 So wherever you are, Mrs. Garcia, thank you for this recipe.
-It has ruined me for all other black bean soups; nothing I’ve had in Cuban restaurants matches up to this.
+It has ruined me for all other black bean soups — nothing I’ve had in Cuban restaurants matches up to this.

-And last but not least: The vinegar is the secret ingredient; it makes the soup more creamy and gives it a little “tang.”
+And last but not least, the vinegar is the secret ingredient; it makes the soup more creamy and gives it a little “tang.”

 I love black bean soup, so I had been meaning to try this recipe of Kathryn’s for a long time.
 Black bean soup reminds me of my years living in Florida, where soups like this one were menu staples of many of the restaurants in my neighborhood.

 This soup does not disappoint.
 It has the depth of flavor that beans develop as they cook, slowly — not to mention the richness from a ham hock slowly falling apart in the pot.
-The soup was extremely easy and quick to prepare — it took me 5 minutes to refill the bean pot and add the vegetables.
+The soup was extremely easy and quick to prepare — it took me five minutes to refill the bean pot and add the vegetables.
 It cooked, long and slow, and covered with a lid so I didn’t even have to worry about the water boiling off.

 Mrs. Garcia's Black Bean Soup

-1 pound dried black beans
+dried black beans

 medium onion, finely chopped

-1 green bell pepper, finely chopped
+medium green bell pepper, finely chopped

-3 cloves garlic, minced
+- 3 cloves

 ham bone or smoked ham hock

-1/2 cup
+- 1/2 cup

-1/3 cup white or cider vinegar
+distilled white or apple cider vinegar